drbap/magicuser-theme-for-obsidian/README.md

 Please share any issues or suggestions you have for improving the theme.
 I will do my best to respond quickly.
 Thank you for your feedback.

-## Star this repository

-If you find this project useful, please consider starring it on GitHub.
-Starring a repository is a free and easy way to show your support for the project and encourage the developer to continue working on it.
-Thank you very much.

 ## License and Acknowledgements

 MagicUser Theme for Obsidian